-I recently joined the board as a non-executive director at Optimi Health, a startup that specialises in musculoskeletal injury treatment and prevention.
+I am an advisor and sit on the board as a non-executive director at Optimi Health, a startup that specialises in musculoskeletal injury treatment and prevention.

 Given my background in the military and my passion for living an active life, this area is one that I find fascinating and wanted to get involved with.

 I was initially approached by the company founder through Heropreneurs, a network for ex-military mentorship opportunities.
-I worked with Optimi for free for over six months, helping them to create a successful company.
+I worked with Optimi as a mentor for free for over six months, helping them to create a successful company.

 I didn’t do this with an eye to sitting on their board.
 I did it because I believe that what they are doing is great and I could see that the company’s founder had potential.

-A few months later the company is now looking to raise money and solidify its board.
+A few months later the company was now looking to raise money and solidify its board.
 Based on the trust and mutual respect we had built up, I was on their list.

 My board role is focused on business and leadership mentoring – looking at strategy, organisation, product, business model, fundraising, etc.